browserengineering/book/book/scripts.md

 But remember that before we lay out a node, we need to style it, and the new nodes added from JavaScript haven't been styled yet.
-To fix this, we'll need to save the CSS rules in `load`
+To fix this, we'll need to save the CSS rules in `load`:

 ``` {.python}
 def load(self, url, body=None):